ipref/ietf/how-ipref-works-in-detail.md

 ![](./how-ipref-works-in-detail.img1.jpg)

 IPREF does not use real addresses.
 Instead, it uses references which are opaque integers.
-Such references need contexts to be meaningful, therefore IPREF uses addressing units, called IPREF addresses, that are a combination of a native IP address and a reference.
+Such references need context to be meaningful, therefore IPREF uses addressing units, called IPREF addresses, that are a combination of a native IP address and a reference.
 The native address is the context.

 Typically, the context address is an Internet address of an edge router of the source or destination network.
 It is a convenience, not a requirement, other addresses known to the network may also be used.
 Originating hosts send packets to the network with this address and have that network calculate the actual address of the destination based on the supplied reference.